 An amendment to allege use under Trademark Act § 1(c), 15 U.S.C. § 1051(c), may be filed in an intent-to-use application, i.e., an application under Trademark Act § 1(b), 15 U.S.C. § 1051(b), at any time between the filing of the application and the date the examining attorney approves the mark for publication.
-Thereafter, an allegation of use may be submitted only as a statement of use under Trademark Act § 1(d), 15 U.S.C. § 1051(b), at (1(d), 15 U.S.C. § 1051(d), after the issuance of a notice of allowance under Trademark Act § 13(b)(2), 15 U.S.C. § 1063(b)(2).
+Thereafter, an allegation of use may be submitted only as a statement of use under Trademark Act § 1(d), 15 U.S.C. § 1051(d), after the issuance of a notice of allowance under Trademark Act § 13(b)(2), 15 U.S.C. § 1063(b)(2).
 [Note 1.]
 Thus, an amendment to allege use filed during the pendency of an ex parte appeal to the Board is timely.
 [Note 2.]
 As a result, an applicant with an intent-to-use based application that wishes to attempt to overcome a refusal by amending its application to the Supplemental Register may, if use has commenced during the course of the appeal, file an amendment to allege use.

-If an applicant that has filed an amendment to allege use during the response period following issuance of a final action also files a timely appeal, and the examining attorney has not yet acted on the amendment to allege use when the appeal is filed, or if the applicant files an amendment to allege use along with the notice of appeal, the amendment to allege use will be handled by the Board in the same manner as any other amendment filed during the response period following issuance of a final action.
-SeeTBMP § 1205.
+If an applicant that has filed an amendment to allege use during the six-month response period following issuance of a final action also files a timely appeal, and the examining attorney has not yet acted on the amendment to allege use when the appeal is filed, or if the applicant files an amendment to allege use along with the notice of appeal, the amendment to allege use will be handled by the Board in the same manner as any other amendment filed during the six-month response period following issuance of a final action.
+See TBMP § 1205.

-When the notice of appeal is filed through ESTTA, the applicant should check the box stating that a request for reconsideration has been filed.
-SeeTBMP § 1202.03.
-If the applicant has not previously filed the amendment to allege use, at the same time it files its notice of appeal it should file the amendment to allege use through TEAS.
-The filing of the notice of appeal through ESTTA, coupled with the checking of the request for reconsideration box, will electronically generate an order instituting the appeal, suspending action on it, and remanding the application to the examining attorney to consider the amendment to allege use.
-Filing the notice of appeal via ESTTA is required.
+If the notice of appeal is filed through the Board's ESTTA electronic filing system, the applicant should check the box stating that a request for reconsideration has been filed.
+See TBMP § 1202.03.
+If the applicant has not previously filed the amendment to allege use, at the same time it files its notice of appeal it should file the amendment to allege use through the Office's TEAS filing system.
+The filing of the notice of appeal through the ESTTA system, coupled with the checking of the request for reconsideration box, will electronically generate an order instituting the appeal, suspending action on it, and remanding the application to the examining attorney to consider the amendment to allege use.
+Filing the notice of appeal via ESTTA is strongly encouraged.
+See TBMP § 110.09 for more information regarding ESTTA.

+If the applicant files its notice of appeal through a paper submission, it should indicate in the notice of appeal that it has pending, or is contemporaneously filing, an amendment to allege use.
 [Note 3.]

-In the rare circumstance in which the applicant files its notice of appeal by a paper submission, because ESTTA is unavailable due to technical problems, or when extraordinary circumstances are present, it should indicate in the notice of appeal that it has pending, or is contemporaneously filing, an amendment to allege use.
-[Note 4.]
-If the written explanation for paper filing is acceptable, the Board will acknowledge receipt of the appeal and amendment to allege use, suspend further proceedings (including the applicant's time for filing its appeal brief) with respect to the appeal, and remand the application to the examining attorney for consideration of the amendment to allege use.
-The applicant should not file its appeal brief within sixty days of the filing of the notice of appeal, as provided by 37 C.F.R. \$ 2.142(b)(1), even if the Board has not issued its order suspending proceedings prior to the date the appeal brief would otherwise be due.
+The Board will acknowledge receipt of the appeal and amendment to allege use, suspend further proceedings (including the applicant's time for filing its appeal brief) with respect to the appeal, and remand the application to the examining attorney for consideration of the amendment to allege use.
+The applicant should not file its appeal brief within sixty days of the filing of the notice of appeal, as provided by 37 CFR § 2.142(b)(1), even if the Board has not issued its order suspending proceedings prior to the date the appeal brief would otherwise be due.
 Nor does the applicant need to verify with the Board that the due date for its brief will be changed if necessary.
-SeeTBMP \$ 1203.02(a).
+See TBMP § 1203.02(a).